An Interview with Fabian Delph

 The club refutes any suggestion that they might sell Delph to a big-spending Premier League outfit.
 But it remains to be seen whether Leeds could – or even should – resist the temptation to make a huge return on their investment.
 While he might not be crucial to Leeds’s quest for a glorious return to the upper divisions, judging by his performances so far this season, the young star must be an important factor in the manager’s strategy.
 And more importantly, the promotional aspirations of the club’s long-suffering fans.

-Editor’s Update: Since this interview took place, Leeds have sold Fabian Delph to Aston Villa for £6m in 2009.
-He currently plays for Manchester City.
+Editor’s Update: Leeds sold Fabian Delph to Aston Villa for £6m in 2009.
+He currently plays for Everton.
 He made his England debut in 2014.